 More about the project:

-We have recently started a project which aims to improve our understanding of the genetic causes of HC in the Labrador Retriever.
-We aim to conduct a GWAS (Genome Wide Association Study), or DNA scan, using DNA from 96 dogs affected by HC (cases) and 96 dogs over the age of eight with a recent clear eye examination (controls).
+We are trying to improve our understanding of the genetic causes of HC in the Labrador Retriever through a new research project.
+We aim to conduct a GWAS (Genome Wide Association Study), or DNA scan, using DNA from 120 dogs affected by HC (cases) and 120 dogs over the age of eight with a recent clear eye examination (controls).

 If our GWAS identifies any regions of the genome which are associated with HC, we will then aim to find any changes in the DNA code (variants) in that region which could contribute to the risk of developing the disease.